learn-co-curriculum/hs-final-project-summary/README.md

   end
 ```

-Notice that we are storing this instance of the new goat in an instance variable `@goat1`.
-We need to use an instance variable (and not a local variable) so that this goat is available outside of the `get '/goat' method` and can be displayed in the goat.erb view.
+Notice that we are storing this goat in an instance variable `@goat1`.
+We need to use an instance variable (and not a local variable) so that this goat is available outside of the `get '/goat'` method and can be displayed in the goat.erb view.

 We use erb tags to display embedded ruby our erb templates.
 Those tags looks like this `<%= %>`.
 So if we want to display the name of `@goat1` in our goat view we would add the following code to the goat.erb template: